-Bookshelf speakers are one of my favorite ways to fulfill home audio and theater system requirements.
-They can provide excellent audio without taking up precious floorspace or interfering with the décor.
+Bookshelf speakers are an excellent way to fulfill home audio and theater system needs.
+They can provide high quality audio without taking up lots of precious floor space, or interfering with the décor.

 Whether they are used for a main room, or in a family room, bedroom, or study, or whether they are used to provide rear audio in a home theater system, or for general purpose, multi-room set-ups, bookshelf speakers can play a vital role in delivering quality audio, in my experience.

 The technological advancements that have been made in recent years in order to achieve sound volume and fidelity in compact speakers are really quite remarkable.
 You simply do not need anything large anymore, and you can always add a subwoofer, if you decide that you require extra bass to provide an additional boost to the lower frequencies.